salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 	* Discouraged for consistency
 		* deletes should attempt to return helpful information like "id"
 		* PUT should return the created content

-## Caching
-Servers MAY respond to if-modified and etag HTTP headers
-* 304

 ## Redirects
 Servers MUST NOT send back with redirects